maskedcoder/CartoonJS/README.markdown

 ### AnimationScene

 Represents a scene during an Animation.
 Each scene gets to keep track of key frames.
-The Animation checks each step to see what AnimationScene is active; the active AnimationScene checks each step to see what CartoonItems are changing, and these changes finally get drawn.
+The Animation checks each step to see what AnimationScene is active; the active AnimationScene checks each step to see what Cartoon Items are changing, and these changes finally get drawn.

 #### AnimationScene Properties